dcgonza/la_pinata/README.txt

 down arrow.
 You turn left and right with the left and right arrows, respectively.

+Press spacebar to swing the stick, and press 'c' to pick-up candy.

-Press 'q' or 'Q' to quit, or quit python.
+Press 'q' or 'Q' to quit, or simply quit python.

 Thank you, enjoy.